TenAcademy/backtesting/README.md

 ## Introduction

-> Data is everywhere.
+Data is everywhere.
 In order to get the best out of it, one needs to extract it from several sources, make required transformations and load it to a data warehouse for further analysis and explorations.
-This is where ETL data pipelines come to use.
+This is where ELT data pipelines come to use.

 > Trade involves the transfer of goods and services from one person or entity to another, often in exchange for money.
 Economists refer to a system or network that allows trade as a market.